-Larger commercial centres and shopping malls throughout the South Costa Blanca have been allowed to trade seven days a week since October 2013.
+Larger commercial centres and shopping malls in South Costa Blanca have been allowed to trade seven days a week since October 2013.

 However, an amendment to the law that regulates opening hours and Sunday trading passed two years ago in March 2015 comes into effect tomorrow.